thanhqtran/thanhqtran.github.io/_posts/2023-7-9-math-reading.md

   - Essential Mathematics for Economic Analysis (Sydsaeter, Hammond, Carvajal) -- covering algebra and very elementary subjects -- easy to read and a good start for those who are not so good at math.
   - Fundamental Methods of Mathematical Economics (Alpha Chiang) -- covering a wide range of topics in static optimization and matrix algebra (without dynamic optimization) with lots of useful formulae and exposition.
   - Elements of Dynamic Optimization (Alpha Chiang) -- covering well-explained Calculus of Variations and Optimal control theory (Dynamic Optimization).
-  - The Structure of Economics: A Mathematical Analysis (Eugene Silverberg). -- student-friendly with a lot of necessary derivations that often omitted in textbooks.
+  - The Structure of Economics: A Mathematical Analysis (Eugene Silverberg). -- student-friendly with a lot of necessary derivations that are often omitted in textbooks.
 - **Advanced**
   - Mathematics for Economists (Simon, Blume) -- the classic everyone should read and master.
   - Mathematical Methods and Models for Economists (Angel de la Fuente) -- a good addition to the previous one with more economic applications (models)
   - Further Mathematics for Economic Analysis (Sydsaeter, Hammond) -- More advanced topics in Differential Equations, Calculus of Variations, Optimal Control theory.
   - Mathematical Optimization and Economic Theory (Intrilligator) -- Feels like Simon & Blume's sister.
-  - Introduction to Mathematical Statistics (Hogg, McKean, Craig) -- saved me a lot in Statistics and Probability class (pre econometrics)
+  - Introduction to Mathematical Statistics (Hogg, McKean, Craig) -- saved me a lot in Statistics and Probability class (pre-econometrics)
 - **Proofs**
   - How to Prove It (Velleman)
   - How to read and do proofs: an introduction to mathematical thought processes (Solow)